-Figure 29: Example of a potted 125mm Variety X Plant allocated a GTIN-13 represented in an EAN-13 Bar Code
+Figure 29: Example of a potted 125mm Variety X Plant allocated a GTIN-13 represented in an EAN-13 Barcode

-The following list depicts additional examples of different trade items that would be assigned a separate and unique GTIN for use within the Point-of-Sale environment.
+The following list depicts additional examples of different trade items that would be assigned a separate and unique GTIN for use within the point or sale environment.

-- Punnet of 6 Blue Pansies •
+- Punnet of 6 Blue Pansies

-- Punnet of 6 Yellow Pansies •
+- Punnet of 6 Yellow Pansies

-- 125mm Date Palm •
+- 125mm Date Palm

-- 200mm Maiden Hair Hanging Basket •
+- 200mm Maiden Hair Hanging Basket

-- 125mm Maiden Hair Standard Pot •
+- 125mm Maiden Hair Standard Pot

-- Double Delight Bare rooted Rose •
+- Double Delight Bare rooted Rose

-- Double Delight 125mm Pot •
+- Double Delight 125mm Pot

 - etc...

-Figure 30: Example of a carton of 100 packets of tulip bulbs allocated a GTIN-13 represented in an EAN-13 Bar Code
+Figure 30: Example of a carton of 100 packets of tulip bulbs allocated a GTIN-13 represented in an EAN-13 Barcode

 Where a trade item is sold at the retail Point-of-Sale (i.e. the packet of seeds), then the applicable option described in Section 9.3.1 is applicable.
-However if the trade item is then bundled into a stable grouping (i.e. a box of seeds) but this unit itself is not sold in the Point-of-Sale environment, any of the options for the numbering and bar coding described in Section 5 are applicable.
+However if the trade item is then bundled into a stable grouping (i.e. a box of seeds) but this unit itself is not sold in the Point-of-Sale environment, any of the options for the numbering and bar coding described in Section 4 are applicable.

 Note: Every variation (different pack size, plant size, colour, plant variety etc) requires a separate and unique GTIN.
-If the variations vary for every different order a Variable Measure GTIN should be assigned, see Section 5.8 and 10.3.3 for further information.
+If the variations vary for every different order a Variable Measure GTIN should be assigned, see Section 4.8 and 9.3.3 for further information.

-Figure 31: Example of a carton of bulbs allocated a GTIN-13 represented together with a leading zero in a GS1-128 Bar Code
+Figure 31: Example of a carton of bulbs allocated a GTIN-13 with a leading zero represented in a GS1-128 Barcode

-Figure 32: Example of a carton of bulbs allocated a GTIN-13 represented together with a leading zero in an ITF-14 Bar Code
+Figure 32: Example of a carton of bulbs allocated a GTIN-13 with a leading zero represented in an ITF-14 Barcode